ianpetrarca/hicetnunc_api_guide/README.md

 # hic et nunc API Guide
 ### Build websites and Node.js scripts with [Hic et nunc](hicetnunc.xyz/) data
 #### [Hic et nunc](hicetnunc.xyz/) is a decentralized NFT marketplace built on the Tezos blockchain.
-This Github repo is dedicated towards understanding how to use OBJKT and tz wallet data from different Tezos API to build rich web experiences.
+This Github repo is a guide for using various Tezos APIs to build rich web experiences and Node.js scripts with [Hic et nunc](hicetnunc.xyz/) data.,
 ####